PeshwariNaan/node-design-project/README.md

 Users should be able to:

 - Securely register and login to web-app
-- Ability to add and edit and delete jobs
+- View individual tour details
+- Purchase desired tour using the secure Stripe API
-- Change user profile and update DB
+- View personal profile and edit information as per the users preference.
-- Search through all jobs using any one of the search fields
+- View purcahsed tours under Bookings in user profile.

 ### Screenshot